+For those of you who know me, I have spent a good portion of my life terrified of cats.
+I would go so far as to say I had a cat phobia.
 Sounds stupid, doesn’t it.
 Who is afraid of a cat?
 Me.
-Well, I was and to be completely honest there is a bit inside of me that is still a little ‘unsure’ when I’m around certain cats.
-However, for the most part, I would suggest that those who know me well (family and close friends) have seen a transformation in me when it comes to cats and fear.
+Well, I was.
+I’m working on it!
+But to be completely honest there is a bit inside of me that is still a little ‘unsure’ when I’m around certain cats.
+However, for the most part, I would suggest that my family and close friends have seen a transformation in me when it comes to cats and fear.

 “Do one thing every day that scares you.”